amosproj/amos2024ws02-backup-metadata-analyzer/README.md

 ### Local dev build and run instructions

-- use `npm ci` to install local node dependencies
+- Use `npm ci` to install local node dependencies.
-- cd into apps/analyzer/metadata_analyzer directory and run `poetry install` to install python venv and dependencies
+- Navigate into the apps/analyzer/metadata_analyzer directory and run `poetry install` to install python venv and dependencies.

-- in `apps/backend` and `apps/analyzer`: copy the `.env.example` files and rename them to `.env`
+- In `apps/backend` and `apps/analyzer`: copy the `.env.example` files and rename them to `.env`.
-- make sure you have postgres databases running on the connections defined in the `.env` files.
+- Make sure you have postgres databases running on the connections defined in the `.env` files.
-- the analyzer database should contain the database with backup metadata to be analyzed.
+- The analyzer database should contain the database with backup metadata to be analyzed.
-- the backend database should initially be empty and is used to store the analysis results.
+- The backend database should initially be empty and is used to store the analysis results.

 (Suggestion) Use docker to provide the database(s):
-- if you only want to provide the analyzer database or the backend database via docker, please change the commands accordingly.
+- If you only want to provide the analyzer database or the backend database via docker, please change the commands accordingly.
-- Prepare the .env.docker file (see step 3 of docker setup enstructions)
+- Prepare the .env.docker file (see step 3 of docker setup enstructions).
 - `docker compose --env-file .env.docker build --no-cache backendDatabase analyzerDatabase`
 - `docker compose --env-file .env.docker up backendDatabase analyzerDatabase`